ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 http:Response helloResp = check helloClient->get("/sayHello");
 ```

 The remote call would return an `http:Response` if successful, or an `error` on failure.
-If successful, attempt retrieving the payload as a `string` and print out the payload.
+If successful, attempt retrieving the payload as a `string` and print the payload.

 ```ballerina
 io:println(check helloResp.getTextPayload());